A masterly new translation of one of the first great modernist novels

 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

-Rainer Maria Rilke (1875–1926) is one of the greatest lyric German poets.
-Born in Prague, he published his first book of poems, Leben und Lieber, at age nineteen.
-He met Lou Salomé, the talented and spirited daughter of a Russian… More about Rainer Maria Rilke
+Rainer Maria Rilke (1875–1926) was one of the greatest lyric German-language poets.
+Born in Prague, he published his first book of poems, Leben und Lieber, at age 19.
+In 1897 he met Lou Andreas-Salomé, the talented and spirited daughter of a Russian army… More about Rainer Maria Rilke

 Paperback | $15.00